Design & Technology

 Lehman Trikes "No-Lean" refers to the Lehman proprietary design, which minimizes flex in the swing-arm and rear-end system.
 This design features a differential rear-end with internal solid axles.
 The Lehman "No Lean" philosophy begins with a solid, one-piece swing arm that is designed to be the most sturdy and inflexible in the industry.
 What this does is completely minimize the Trike's ability to sway or roll to the outside of a corner.
 The noticeable benefits are increased stability and easy steering, especially at highway speeds.
 This is our simple "No Lean" philosophy that is responsible for the best handling Trikes for almost 30 years!

-"No Lean" Suspension models include: Renegade II for Harley-Davidson FLH, FLT, FLS, Raider for Harley-Davidson XL883/1200, Monarch II for Honda GL1800, Storm for Kawasaki Vulcan 900, Tramp for Suzuki C50 Bouelvard, CrossBow for Victory Vision, PitBoss for Victory KingPin.
+"No Lean" Suspension models include: Renegade for Harley-Davidson FLH, FLT, FLS, Raider for Harley-Davidson XL883/1200, Monarch II for Honda GL1800, Storm for Kawasaki Vulcan 900, Tramp for Suzuki C50 Bouelvard, CrossBow for Victory Vision, PitBoss for Victory KingPin.

 LLS -"Limited Lean Suspension"

 Lehman Trikes LLS "Limited Lean Suspension" is designed with light-weight aluminum components and dual coil-over shocks to provide a smooth and supple ride.
 The Dual H-Arm suspension provides proper geometry, giving you consistent handling and precise control in corners, down the highway, or around town.